Syria: Protection & Basic Needs Multi-sector Response in Syria – SYR912

 To provide life-saving response to emergency needs and protection concerns of the most vulnerable populations in Syria.

-To address immediate multi-sector needs and protection concerns of vulnerable women, men, girls and boys in North-East (NES) and North-West (NWS) Syria.
+To address immediate multi-sector needs and protection concerns of vulnerable women, men, girls and boys in northern Syria.

 ER 1: Vulnerable women, men, girls, and boys have adequate access to WASH services and hygiene practices.